-Why are rainbows curved? | EarthSky.org
+Here’s why rainbows have a curved or arcing shape

-First, look for a rainbow when the sun is behind you, and there are raindrops falling in front of you.
+First, to see a rainbow, you need to put the sun at your back.
+Also, you’ll need the raindrops to be falling in front of you.

-Second, know that – when making the rainbow – sunlight is emerging from many raindrops at once.
+Second, when making a rainbow, sunlight emerges from many raindrops at once.
 A rainbow isn’t a flat two-dimensional image on the dome of sky.
-It’s more like a mosaic, composed of many separate bits … in three dimensions.
-More about the three-dimensional quality of rainbows below.
-Just know that your eye sees rainbows as flat for the same reason we see the sun and moon as flat disks, because, when we look in the sky, there are no visual cues to tell us otherwise.
+It’s more like a mosaic, composed of many separate bits … in three dimensions (more about the three-dimensional quality of rainbows below.)
+Your eyes see rainbows as flat for the same reason we see the sun and moon as flat disks.
+When we look in the sky, there are no visual cues to tell us otherwise.

 Third, rainbows are more than half circles.
 They’re really whole circles.
 You’ll never see a circle rainbow from Earth’s surface because your horizon gets in the way.
 But, up high, people in airplanes sometimes do see them.

-Check out the photo below.
+Last chance to get a moon phase calendar!
+Only a few left.

-Ready for some rainbow physics?
-When making a rainbow, sunlight shining into each individual raindrop is refracted, or split into its component colors.
-And the light is also reflected, so that those various colors come bouncing back.
+When making a rainbow, sunlight shining into each individual raindrop refracts, or splits into its component colors.
+And the light also reflects, so that those various colors come bouncing back.

 One key to rainbows is that the light leaves the collection of raindrops in front of you at an angle.
 In making a rainbow, the angle is between 40 and 42 degrees, depending on the color (wavelength) of the light.
 Physicsclassroom.com explained it this way:

-The circle (or half-circle) results because there are a collection of suspended droplets in the atmosphere that are capable concentrating the dispersed light at angles of deviation of 40-42 degrees relative to the original path of light from the sun.
+The circle (or half-circle) results because there are a collection of suspended droplets in the atmosphere that are capable of concentrating the dispersed light at angles of deviation of 40-42 degrees relative to the original path of light from the sun.

 These droplets actually form a circular arc, with each droplet within the arc dispersing light and reflecting it back towards the observer.

-So why are rainbows curved?
 To understand the curvature of rainbows, you’ll need to switch your mind to its three-dimensional-thinking mode.
 Cecil Adams of the newspaper column The Straight Dope explained it this way:

 We’re used to thinking of rainbows as basically two-dimensional, but that’s an illusion caused by a lack of distance cues.
 The cloud of water droplets that produces the rainbow is obviously spread out in three dimensions.